jamgar/opencms/README.md

 # OpenCMS

 This is a SPA created without a JavaScript Framework.
 I used the project to challenge myself and strengthen my foundation of JavaScript.
 I am sure there are many areas of the code that can be refactored and/or cleaned up.
 It was a great learning experience and I hope you can get some inspiration from it and build upon this project.
+I used [Bootstrap](https://getbootstrap.com) for the css because I wanted to focus more on the JavaScript than the design.

 ### Version
 1.0.0